hpcleuven/Paraver/README.md

 mpirun -np $SLURM_NPROCS ./slurm-trace-extrae.sh <executable> [<parameters>]
 ```

-NOTE: To use with "srun" instead within a job script OMPI must be built with SLURM's PMI support.
+NOTE: To use with ```srun``` instead within a job script OMPI must be built with SLURM's PMI support.

 And here is an example of a Slurm job submission script: